10 Unfinished Basement Ideas to Breathe Life Into Your Home

 Finally, you’ll need to decide where to place your fixtures.
 The best place to put them is in the corners of the room.
 This will help to evenly distribute the light throughout the space.

-For a darker room for instance if you decide to have a movie basement room try to stretch your funds and install flush-mounted lights.
-Shop the Look.
+For a darker room, for instance, if you decide to have a movie basement room try to stretch your funds and install flush-mounted lights.

 What type of room do I want in my unfinished basement?